AlezHibali/Model_Master_TiDB_Hackathon_2023/README.md

 This script uses BeautifulSoup and requests to scrape data from Hugging Face and stores it in the TiDB.

+If you want to test the website on local machine, contact us by email for more information.

 ## License